-When a new position is established or duties of an existing position substantially change, the Department Head shall submit to the Human Resources Department a comprehensive Job Analysis Questionnaire that describes the duties of the position and the necessary qualifications.
-Employees who believe their job duties vary substantially from their job description may request a review and assessment by submitting the request to their direct supervisor.
-The Human Resources Department shall review the current and new job duties provided by the Department Head and provide an assessment and recommendation to the Department Head on whether a change in classification is warranted.
+When a new position is established or duties of an existing position substantially change (fifty-one percent (51%) or more higher-level responsibilities and duties), the Department Head shall submit to the Human Resources Department a comprehensive Job Analysis Questionnaire that describes the duties of the position and the necessary qualifications.
+Employees who believe their job duties vary substantially from their job description (fifty-one percent (51%) of higher-level responsibility and duty, not to include increased volume or short-term stretch assignments) may request a review and assessment by submitting the request to their direct supervisor.
+The Human Resources Department, Classification Committee and Mayor's Office, shall review the current and new job duties provided by the Department Head and provide an assessment and recommendation to the Department Head on whether a change in classification is warranted.

-The job description for a new position or a revised job description for a current position shall be approved by the Human Resources Compensation Division, when required, prior to inclusion in the Classification Plan.
+The job classification for a new position or a revised job classification for a current position shall be approved by the Human Resources Compensation Division, when required, prior to inclusion in the Classification Plan.
+Requests for job evaluations can only be submitted once every six (6) months and must show substantial change in duties to be considered.
 Supervisors shall notify employees who are impacted by reclassification changes at least two (2) weeks prior to the effective date of the change or as soon as feasible.